 Drying fruits, veggies, and herbs at home allows you to save even more money because you can buy in bulk, preserve garden produce, and use up ripe fruit before it spoils.

 Properly dried food can be stored for months without using electricity, bulky jars or cans, and gives you an emergency ready food supply, trail mix, or camping chow.
-In order to preserve the natural digestive enzymes and food flavor, set the temperature at 95-105 degrees.
+In order to preserve the natural digestive enzymes and food flavor, or save the seeds for replanting, set the temperature at 95-105 degrees.

 Keep in mind that dried fruits need to be reconstituted for babies and very young children, since it presents a choking hazard.